vbenavente/data-structures/README.md

   - depth-first traversal walks through a data structure by fully exploring it's first selection and then moving on to the next and fully exploring it in turn
   - breadth-first traversal walks through nodes by spreading out from the initial starting point and visiting every closer node before stepping through to visit their neighbors

+## Merge Sort
+- sorts a list by breaking down a list into its smallest element
+- then adjacent elements are compared and merged in order
+- final result is a sorted list implemented by splitting, ordering and merging

 ### Cited Sources
   - https://github.com/welliam/data-structures/blob/traversal/src/adjacency_list.py
   - Code review in class from Wednesday where we went over the above